Honika-S/Intern_task/README.md

 Datetime: Utilized for timestamp generation.

-Transformers (Hugging Face): Used for text summarization tasks.
+Transformers (Pre trained model): Used for text summarization tasks.

 Regular Expressions (re): Employed for text cleaning and filtering.